Personal Care, Beauty, and Cosmetology Insurance

 Cost of a business owner's policy for personal care professionals.

 Generally, how much property coverage a business needs determines how much it will pay for a business owner’s policy.
-Medical spas and estheticians tend to own more business property and equipment, so they pay more for this type of coverage.
+Nail salons and barbershops tend to own more business property and equipment, so they pay more for this type of coverage.

 Professional liability insurance icon

-Personal care businesses pay a median premium of about $40 per month, or $500 per year, for professional liability insurance.
+Personal care businesses pay an average of $50 per month, or $596 per year, for professional liability insurance.

-Also known as errors and omissions insurance (E&O), this policy offers critical coverage for estheticians, massage therapists, and other beauty professionals who could face a major lawsuit over a work mistake.
+Also known as errors and omissions insurance (E&O) or malpractice insurance, this policy offers critical coverage for estheticians, massage therapists, and other beauty professionals who could face a major lawsuit over a work mistake.

-The cost of professional liability insurance increases depending on the potential impact of the procedures you offer.
-For example, a medical spa that offers Botox and other injectable treatments may pay more for this type of insurance.
+The cost of professional liability coverage increases depending on the potential impact of the procedures you offer.
+For example, a medical spa that offers Botox, waxing, wellness treatments, and other injectables may pay more for this type of insurance.

 Many personal care professionals choose to bundle professional liability insurance with their BOP or general liability policy to save money and broaden their coverage.